joegichuru/git-push/README.md

 `bash chmod a+x git-push.sh`
 copy the script to make it accessible globaly\
 `bash sudo cp git-push.sh /usr/bin/git-push.sh`\
-`bash sudo cp git-push.sh /usr/local/bin`
+`bash sudo cp git-push.sh /usr/local/bin`\
+you can now use simply by typing `bash git-bash -m "your message" ` to commit and push inside any of your projects.\Dont  forget your commit message with flag -m
 ## HAPPY CODING!